Breast Revision Surgery In Louisville, Lexington, Kentucky

-Capsular Contracture is the inordinate tightening of the natural scar tissue that forms around a breast implant.
-In the normal post-operative healing, a thin, pliable scar tissue envelope surrounds and anchors the breast implant in the pocket.
-It allows for movement and compression of the implant such that the implanted breast has a normal breast-like feel.
+Capsular contracture is the inordinate tightening of the natural scar tissue that forms around a breast implant.
+During normal post-operative healing, thin, pliable scar tissue envelopes and anchors the breast implant in the pocket.
+It allows for movement and compression of the implant so that the implanted breast has a normal, breast-like feel.
 Infrequently, this scar capsule becomes thicker and less distensible, making the breast feel hard to the touch.
 The breast shape may be distorted as well.
-The absolute cause of capsular contracture of breast implants is not completely understood.
-Present concepts include the formation of a Biofilm.
-A Biofilm is caused by the bacterial presence in the capsule tissues or the fluid around a breast implant.
+The absolute cause of capsular contracture in breast implants is not completely understood.
+Present concepts include the formation of a biofilm.
+A biofilm is caused by the bacterial presence in the capsule tissues, or the fluid, around a breast implant.
 Tiny amounts of common skin bacteria can gain access to this space and change their configuration such that the body cannot recognize them as such, and antibiotics have difficulty in eradicating them as well.
-These bacteria can gain access to the implant space months to years after the original breast implantation from innocuous sources like a tooth infection or bacteria in the bloodstream from some other focus of infection.
+These bacteria can gain access to the implant space months to years after the original breast implantation from innocuous sources like a tooth infection or bacteria in the bloodstream from some other type of infection.
 If caught early, capsular contracture can be treated non-surgically with Vitamin E, massage, Ultrasound, and a drug called Accolate.
 Several months are often required to see the results of non-invasive treatments.
 Should the capsular contracture not respond, then the surgical approach is warranted.
 The easiest treatment involves cutting into and releasing the capsule (capsulotomy).
 Since only scar tissue is being cut, recovery is quite rapid and no new scars on the breast are necessary.
 With extensive capsular contracture or capsular contracture that returns after smaller procedures like capsulotomy, we will likely recommend a procedure to remove the capsule tissue (capsulectomy) and/or move a new implant to a new space like described above.
-In extreme cases, not only can the scar tissue be removed but an ADM may also need by placed to separate the implant from the old pocket.
-It seems that these ADMs are resistant to having capsular contracture happen within them.
+In extreme cases, not only can the scar tissue be removed but an ADM may also be placed to separate the implant from the old pocket.
+It seems that these ADMs are resistant to capsular contracture.

 Ruptured or Leaking Silicone Gel Implants